 Planning long term is a key feature of transformational leadership.
 The leader has a long-term vision that they share with their employees and the entire team works together to achieve this goal.

-But critics point out that these type of leaders have a tendency to leave out important details out of the picture.
+But critics point out that these types of leaders have a tendency to leave important details out of the picture.
 These challenges to detail can lead to their downfall if there is no one to assist or help the leader in tackling all aspects of their long term plans.
 Therefore, it is of utmost importance that a transformational leader has someone with a transactional focus in order to balance out the working of the team.

 4. Transformational leadership often lacks a structure

 One of the most prominent criticisms of transactional leadership is its rigid and stringent structure.
-But in the case of transformational leadership, it is the lack of a clear structure that is seen as its weakness.
+But in the case of transformational style of leadership, it is the lack of a clear structure that is seen as its weakness.

-There needs to be the perfect blend of firmness and flexibility when it comes to structure.
+There needs to be the perfect blend of firmness and flexibility when it comes to structuring.
 In most cases of transformational leadership, the lack of any sort of structure at all can be a serious issue.
 The employees and even the leader himself/herself can take advantage of the lack of structure, compromising on the unity and efficiency of the entire team.

 5. Goals of transformational leaders may be far-fetched

 Transformational leaders are people who rely on enthusiasm, passion, and determination to achieve anything.
 They believe that they can achieve whatever they want if they have these qualities, and they make sure to pass these on to their followers as well.